Content marketing is a beautiful thing — a great way to build an audience and grow your business.

 Even better, as long as you’re starting with high-quality work, you can do it without spending a lot of time or money.

-By the way, I’m including links from other websites as “shares,” as well as the usual assortment of retweets, likes, and plus-ones.
+By the way, I’m including links from other websites as “shares,” as well as the usual assortment of retweets and likes.
 If your audience is helping you get the word out about your content, we’re counting that as a share.